We Taste-Tested Many Sparkling Water Brands and Loved These 6

 Carrie says: My 12-year-old son called this ‘aggressively carbonated’ when it made him burp almost immediately after drinking it.
 The flavors were also more assertive than I wanted.
 These feel like they’re made for mixing, not drinking straight up.
 And so if that’s your goal, that’s great.

 Lauren says: I found the bubbles to be too small and too plentiful; it made me instantly need to burp which is not cute.
 That said, I could see how someone who likes a super sparkly beverage could really be into this.
 I love ginger, so I wanted this to be my Holy Grail sparkling water, but something tasted very soapy to me.
-That said, I have my eye on their Peach Black Tea and Pomegranate Green Tea flavors that both have a touch of caffeine.
+That said, I have my eye on their Peach Black Tea and Pomegranate Green Tea flavors which both have a touch of caffeine.
 I haven’t seen them in my local grocery store yet, but they sound like the perfect afternoon pick-me-up.